Best Smart Pet Collars 2025: GPS + Health

 Do smart collars replace microchips?

-No. Microchips provide permanent ID at shelters and clinics, while smart collars add real time GPS and health metrics.
-Use both for complete coverage.
+No. Microchips provide permanent ID at shelters and clinics, while smart collars add real-time GPS and health metrics.
+Use both for full coverage.
+See the AVMA microchipping overview.

 How long do batteries last?

 Battery life depends on update rate, coverage quality, and live tracking.
 Expect several days with mixed use and longer with power saving schedules.
-Heavy live mode will drain any device quickly.
+Heavy live mode drains any device quickly.

 Do I need a subscription?